Preparing for the Golden Quarter is a daunting prospect for any retailer. But in 2020, it’s starting to become the nightmare before Christmas.

 Customer notifications have advanced at a rapid rate.
 Gone are the days when customers expect to have to stay home to wait for a delivery.
 Now they want the delivery schedule to work around their daily routine.

 Make sure that customers are constantly kept up to date with where their order is by proactively sending out email and SMS ETA notifications.
-You could even implement your own website widget or Facebook Bot so that customers can keep themselves updated.
+You could even implement your own website widget so that customers can keep themselves updated.
 As well as offering customers immediate updates, this also ensures that you are engaging with your audiences that want to interact on social media.

 If you are a retailer and would like to discuss your planning and strategy for the festive season, get in touch with one of our experts for a consultation or demonstration of our system.
+Alternatively, check out our other relevant content, such as our Swan Retail story and our festive delivery and logistics checklist.